madhuujay/PM-portfolio/PRD-QuickCommerce-Quality-Intelligence-Platform.md

 - Incorrect quantities or missing items
 - Poor thermal management for temperature-sensitive goods

-These failures create a surge in customer queries — most of which are repetitive, pattern-driven, and solvable at the source.
+These failures create a surge in customer queries and most of which are repetitive, pattern-driven and solvable at the source.

 ### 2.2 The Core Problem

-> **"Customers are raising the same complaints repeatedly because the same quality failures happen repeatedly — and no system connects the complaint signal back to the source of failure."**
+> **"Customers are raising the same complaints repeatedly because the same quality failures happen repeatedly and no system connects the complaint signal back to the source of failure."**

 | Symptom | Root Cause |
 |--------|-----------|